phpDocumentor/phpDocumentor/docs/references/phpdoc/basic-syntax.rst

 ..
 NOTE::

     A full stop means that the dot (`.`) needs to be succeeded by a new line.
-This way it is possible to mention abbreviations, such as e.g., a version number or other texts containing dots without stopping the summary.
+This way it is possible to mention abbreviations as "e.g.", version numbers or other texts containing dots without ending the summary.

 Description
 ~~~~~~~~~~~